Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 zones are different for each person.
 Your child's healthcare provider will help determine

 your child's peak flow zones.
-The peak flow zones include:
+Examples of peak flow zones are included below.
+Zones

 This is the zone your child should be in every day.
 This is a signal that air moves

-well through his or her airways.
-And it means that your child can do their normal
+well through their airways.
+And it means that your child can do their normal activities

-activities and go to sleep without trouble.
-When the peak flow readings are in this
+and go to sleep without trouble.
+When the peak flow readings are in this zone, your

 Stay away from asthma triggers.